 U.S. Public Debt

-The U.S. Treasury Department manages the national debt through its Bureau of the Public Debt.
+The U.S. Treasury Department manages the U.S. debt through its Bureau of the Fiscal Service.
 It measures debt owned by the public separately from intragovernmental debt.
-Public debt includes Treasury bills, notes, and bonds, which are typically bought by large investors.
-You can become an owner of the public debt by purchasing savings bonds and TIPS.
-Intragovernmental debt is the amount Treasury owes to some federal retirement trust funds, most importantly the Social Security Trust Fund.
+Together, debt held by the public and intragovernmental debt make up the national debt.